 Students will be challenged to investigate the internship’s industry or field of study, focusing on the trends and issues facing the field and the opportunities that exist within it as a career path.
 Additionally, students consider the ways that they might be a leader in the field or industry, reflecting on how their placement site is meeting its goals and thinking of the ways it might improve.

-Seniors are eligible to apply for an internship outside of the immediate Washington, DC area.
+Seniors are eligible to apply for a Global Placement outside of the immediate Washington, DC area.
+A separate application is required for a Global Placement.

 Mr. Sharp taught at Madeira from 1995 to 2000 and returned in 2004.
 He earned a bachelor's degree in Political Science and English from Connecticut College and a master's degree in International Politics from The George Washington University.
 Before becoming Director of Co-Curriculum, he served as head of the History Department, was assistant academic dean and taught history.